inspec/inspec-habitat/docs/resources/habitat_service.md

 ### dependency_ids

 Array of Strings.
-A list of the packages that this service depends on, in the form `dep_origin/dep_name/1.2.3/20190325123456`.
+A list of the packages that this service depends on, in the form of `dep_origin/dep_name/1.2.3/20190325123456`.
 Note that version strings are up to the maintainers of the individual projects, and need not be of the form `1.2.3`

 Requires API connection; not available via CLI.